Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Identifying causal relationships in invisible pairs

 We provide sufficient conditions utilizing independence between regression residuals and conditional independence between the original variables to identify causal relationships in invisible pairs.
 We show some examples where the causal direction is identifiable by this hybrid approach, but not by the regression approach alone or conditional independence alone.

-We introduce the following lemma for identifying that some $x_j$ is not an ancestor of $x_i$. \begin{lemma} If $x_k$ is an ancestor of $x_i$ and $x_k \cind x_j \mid x_i$, then 1) there is no backdoor path between $x_i$ and $x_j$, and 2) $x_j$ is not an ancestor of $x_i$. \end{lemma} Combining this lemma with independence conditions between regression residuals can give sufficient conditions to identify the causal direction in certain invisible pairs in the following corollary.
+We introduce the following lemma for identifying that some $x_j$ is not an ancestor of $x_i$. \begin{lemma} If $x_k$ is an ancestor of $x_i$ and $x_k \cind x_j \mid x_i$, then 1) there is no backdoor path between $x_i$ and $x_j$, and 2) $x_j$ is not an ancestor of $x_i$. \end{lemma}

+Lemma~\ref{lemma:y_structure} is a direct consequence of standard d-separation reasoning~\citep{Spirtes2001} and not new.
+It is closely related to local causal-discovery arguments based on Y-structures~\citep{Mani2006UAI}.
+We therefore state it here only in the particular form needed for our setting.

+Combining Lemma~\ref{lemma:y_structure} with independence conditions between regression residuals can give sufficient conditions to identify the causal direction in certain invisible pairs in the following corollary.

 \begin{corollary} Consider an invisible pair $(x_i,x_j)$, i.e., Eq.~(\ref{eq:invisible}) is satisfied.
 If $x_k$ is an ancestor of $x_i$ and $x_k \cind x_j \mid x_i$, then $x_i$ is an ancestor of $x_j$. \end{corollary}